georgianastasov/Shop-Storage-System/README.md

 * • Better distribution and inventory (warehouse inspection)
 * • Better availability of information (modules with the ability to divide information according to specifications)
 * • View archives for better reporting

+## :electric_plug: How to start the system
+1. Download and install the program Visual Studio 2019.
+2. Cloning the project to local repositories.
+3. Installing the local SQL Express 2019 server.
+4. Download and install the program SQL Managment Studio 2019.
+5. Start the SQL MS 2019 program and connect to the local server of the computer.
+6. Import the database (storedatabase), which is in the directory of cloned repositories.
+7. Starting the VS 2019 program and loading the project.
+8. Open tab Server Explorer -> (right click) Data Connection-> Add Connection write the name of your local server, which can be seen in SQl Managment Studio in the tab on the right.
+9. Then add the database (storedatabase).
+10. Open the app.config file and write the name of your local server against 'connectionString = "Data Source ='.
+11. The system starts.
+12. Log in as user with user = admin, password = admin.
+User = user, password = user is entered as user.

 ## :wrench: Tools used